-Is there racial bias within the Criminal justice system in England and Wales?
+Racial Bias Within the Criminal Justice System in England and Wales?

-Labour MP, David Lammy has recently published a highly critical report stating prosecutions against certain black and minority-ethnic suspects should be deferred or dropped in order to help tackle the bias against them.
+We’ve recently discussed diversity issues in the justice system.
+Further to this Labour MP, David Lammy has recently published a highly critical report stating prosecutions against certain black and minority-ethnic suspects should be deferred or dropped in order to help tackle the bias against them.
 According to his report, young people are nine times more likely to be imprisoned than their white peers.
-Alarming statistics show that the proportion of black asian and minority ethnic (BAME) youth prisoners rose from 25% in 2006, to 41% last year.
+Alarming statistics show that the proportion of black Asian and minority ethnic (BAME) youth prisoners rose from 25% in 2006, to 41% last year.

 In one area of offending, namely drugs, it was revealed that BAME people were 240% more likely to be sent to prison than white offenders.
 Lammy has now suggested that before entering a plea, offenders should be given the opportunity to complete a rehabilitation programme, such as a drug or alcohol treatment.
 Upon successful completion of that programme, any charges against the offender should be dropped, whilst those who failed would then go on to face criminal proceedings.

 - A national target for greater diversity with greater BAME representation in the judiciary by 2025.
 At present, whilst 14% of the general population are from BAME backgrounds, the proportion within the police and prison service is 6%, 7% in the judiciary, 11% amongst magistrates and 19% in the Crown Prosecution Service.

 - Sealing criminal records so that ex-offenders who can prove that they have reformed do not have to disclose past convictions to prospective employers.